Leo-Ngok/THU-PASS/30240233_程設/cookbook.md

 ##### 1.1.3.1.
 Set up environment variables  (For mac users only, otherwise skip until 'create new project' )

-After VSCODE is downloaded, drag it into the 'Application' folder via finder.
+After VSCODE is downloaded, drag it into the 'Applications' folder via finder.

 Then, open VSCODE and press ```⌘``` + ```shift``` + ```P``` , to open the **command palette**.

 Type the following sequentially.

 ```
-Shell Command: Uninstall 'code' command from PATH
 Shell Command: Install 'code' command in PATH
 ```